 Little Europe: Five Micro-Countries

-Don't blink as we blitz through Europe's tiniest countries: Vatican City, the world's smallest country, comes with the planet's biggest church.
-The fairytale princedom of Monaco lures visitors with its fancy casino and glamorous views.
-Italy's last independent hill town of San Marino still looks formidable, as does the castle-guarded principality of Liechtenstein.
-And tiny Andorra entertains shoppers and hikers alike, surrounded by the rugged beauty of the Pyrenees.
+Don't blink as we blitz through Europe's tiniest countries: Vatican City, the planet's smallest country, boasts the its biggest church.
+The fairy-tale princedom of Monaco lures high rollers with its fancy casino and glamorous views.
+Italy's last independent hill town, San Marino, still looks formidable, as does the castle-guarded principality of Liechtenstein.
+And amid the rugged beauty of the Pyrenees, tiny Andorra draws shoppers and hikers alike.

 St. Peter's Square

 Piazza San Pietro, with its ring of columns, symbolizes the arms of the church welcoming everyone — believers and non-believers — with its motherly embrace.
 The “square” itself is actually elliptical, 660 by 500 feet (roughly the same dimensions as the Colosseum).
 Though large, it’s designed like a saucer, a little higher around the edges, so that even when full of crowds (as it often is), it allows those on the periphery to see above the throngs.
 The obelisk in the center is 90 feet of solid granite weighing more than 300 tons.
 Think how much history this monument has seen.
 Originally erected in Egypt more than 2,000 years ago, it witnessed the fall of the pharaohs to the Greeks and then to the Romans.
 Then the emperor Caligula moved it to imperial Rome, where it stood impassively watching the slaughter of Christians at the racecourse and the torture of Protestants by the Inquisition.
 Today, it watches over the church, a reminder that each civilization builds on the previous ones.
 The puny cross on top reminds us that Christian culture has cast but a thin veneer over our pagan origins.